October 9, 2020

 Starting last spring, COVID-19 became a very real risk to everyone, and especially to vulnerable older adults.
 It was a challenge as the Monticello team began working hard in order to adhere to the guidelines of the Centers for Disease Control (CDC), state and federal public health agencies, Centers for Medicare and Medicaid Services (CMS), the World Health Organization, their management company Life Care Services, and infectious disease experts.

-Josie Winland, executive director of Monticello, said that changes in protocols demanded cooperation from her dedicated, hardworking staff, as well as from residents and their family members.
-“Everyone has had to adapt to new practices and procedures in order to keep our residents safe.”
+Jennifer Burton is the director of operations management for Life Care Services.
+She explained that changes in protocols demanded cooperation from Monticello West’s dedicated, hardworking staff as well as from residents and their family members.
+“Everyone has had to adapt to new practices and procedures in order to keep the residents safe.”

 Monty Strong was launched to show support for the unity of the staff.
-Signs saying We are Strong and Heroes Work Here have decorated the building’s entranceway for the staff.
+Signs saying, We are Strong and Heroes Work Here have decorated the building’s entranceway for the staff.
 Monty Strong t-shirts have been given to the staff.
 There are also demonstrations of appreciation through special treats and celebrations.
-“I’ve shared with them a note saying, ‘We are Monty.
+“The staff members received a note saying, ‘We are Monty.
 We are strong, stubborn, full of wisdom, and luck.
-We embody the true spirit of Monticello West.”
-She added that in addition to the t-shirts, pictures of Monty the elephant appear on staff communications and throughout the building.
+We embody the true spirit of Monticello West,’” Jennifer said.
+In addition to the t-shirts, pictures of Monty the elephant appear on staff communications and throughout the building.

-As importantly as supporting the team, Monty Strong is designed to inspire the team.
+As importantly, as supporting the team, Monty Strong is designed to inspire the team.
 “We know that we’ll continue to have challenging times ahead.
 Our team needs to keep on keeping on.
-I’m told that when the staff wears the Monty-Strong t-shirt, they are showing that we are showing that we all believe in the best possible resident care.
-We inspire each other by wearing the shirt.
-It brings a new bounce to our step and a renewed strength and enthusiasm for what we do.
-It also demonstrates our unity; that the entire staff in all departments and at all levels, are united in their dedication.”
+I’m told that when the staff wears the Monty-Strong t-shirt, they are showing that we all believe in the best possible resident care.
+The staff inspires each other by wearing the shirt.
+It brings a new bounce to their step and a renewed strength and enthusiasm for what they do.
+It also demonstrates unity; that the entire staff in all departments and at all levels are united in their dedication.”